-From Sonic to Pikachu to Lara Croft, here's everything heading to the big (and small) screen from the world of gaming.
+From 'The Last of Us' to 'Resident Evil' to an anime series based on 'Cyberpunk: 2077,' here are a number of properties heading to the big (and small) screen from the world of gaming.

-Among the sea of video game adaptations that have released in the last few decades, some are totally watchable and whimsically fun (Mortal Kombat, The Angry Birds Movie) while plenty of others are questionable at best (Prince of Persia: The Sands of Time, Super Mario Bros.), so the pressure is raging hot for the next crop of game re-imaginings set to debut on the big and small screen.
+Among the sea of video game adaptations that have released in the last few decades, some are totally watchable and whimsically fun (Mortal Kombat, The Angry Birds Movie) while plenty of others are questionable at best (Prince of Persia: The Sands of Time, Super Mario Bros.).
+Lately, Netflix's adaptation of The Witcher really raised the bar, and Detective Pikachu and Sonic the Hedgehog were definitely impressive — sequels to the latter are both already in the works.
+So, the pressure is raging hot for the next crop of game re-imaginings set to debut on the big and small screen.

 Among the most well-known video game figures on this list, at least in the mainstream arena, is the incredibly athletic, fiercely independent young archaeologist Lara Croft.
 The character was created by Toby Gard in 1995 and since then has appeared in numerous Tomb Raider video games and comic books that require her to survive in harsh environments and solve mysterious puzzles before figuring out the secrets of her family.